-Engineering (ENGIN) Courses ENGIN 7 Introduction to Computer Programming for Scientists and Engineers 4 Units Elements of procedural and object-oriented programming.
+1 Engineering (ENGIN) Courses ENGIN 7 Introduction to Computer Programming for Scientists and Engineers 4 Units Terms offered: Spring 2018, Fall 2017, Summer 2017 10 Week Session Elements of procedural and object-oriented programming.
 Induction, iteration, and recursion.
 Real functions and floating-point computations for engineering analysis.
 Introduction to data structures.
 Representative examples are drawn from mathematics, science, and engineering.
 The course uses the MATLAB programming language.
 Sponsoring departments: Civil and Environmental Engineering and Mechanical Engineering.
-Rules & Requirements Prerequisites: Mathematics 1B (maybe taken concurrently) Credit Restrictions: Students will receive no credit for Engineering 7 after completing Engineering W7.
+Introduction to Computer Programming for Scientists and Engineers: Read More [+] Rules & Requirements Prerequisites: Mathematics 1B (maybe taken concurrently) Credit Restrictions: Students will receive no credit for Engineering 7 after completing Engineering W7.
 A deficient grade in Engineering W7 may be repeated by taking Engineering 7.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture, 1 hour of discussion, and 4 hours of laboratory per week Summer: 10 weeks - 3 hours of lecture, 1.5 hours of discussion, and 6 hours of laboratory per week Additional Details Subject/Course Level: Engineering/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 77 ENGIN W7 Introduction to Computer Programming for Scientists and Engineers 4 Units Elements of procedural and object-oriented programming.
+Formerly known as: 77 Introduction to Computer Programming for Scientists and Engineers: Read Less [-] ENGIN W7 Introduction to Computer Programming for Scientists and Engineers 4 Units Terms offered: Summer 2016 10 Week Session, Summer 2015 10 Week Session, Summer 2014 10 Week Session Elements of procedural and object-oriented programming.
 Induction, iteration, and recursion.
 Real functions and floating-point computations for engineering analysis.
 Introduction to data structures.
 Representative examples are drawn from mathematics, science, and engineering.
 The course uses the MATLAB programming language.
-Rules & Requirements Prerequisites: Mathematics 1B (may be taken concurrently) Credit Restrictions: Students will receive no credit for Engineering W7 after completing Engineering 7 or 77.
+Introduction to Computer Programming for Scientists and Engineers: Read More [+] Rules & Requirements Prerequisites: Mathematics 1B (may be taken concurrently) Credit Restrictions: Students will receive no credit for Engineering W7 after completing Engineering 7 or 77.
 A deficient grade in Engineering 7 or 77 may be removed by taking Engineering W7.
-Hours & Format Fall and/or spring: 15 weeks - 1 hour of discussion, 4 hours of laboratory, and 2 hours of lecture per week Summer: 10 weeks - 6 hours of web-based lecture and 7.5 hours of web-based discussion per week Online: This is an online course.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of web-based lecture, 4 hours of laboratory, and 1 hour of web-based discussion per week Summer: 10 weeks - 6 hours of web-based lecture, 0 hours of laboratory, and 7.5 hours of web-based discussion per week Online: This is an online course.